Today was the day we were all waiting for. The stretch going from Athirappilly to Valparai is perhaps one of India’s most amazing forest routes.

 Pramod was very eager to ride to Munnar without his upper clothes on.
 I guess that’s a good start for a guy who spent the previous night with his hairdryer for warmth 😀

 We had a small photo session in the resort’s parking area.
 The background was quite scenic, and we sure didn’t want to miss out on capturing this moment.

 It was 7:30 AM by the time we started on our journey.
 A bit late than what we’d planned for, but at least we knew what we’re up against this time around.

-From Vattavada to Munnar we travelled the same way back which we’d traversed through the previous night.
+From Vattavada to Munnar, we travelled the same way back we’d traversed the previous night.

 The road going through Pampadum Shola National Park to Top Station was stunning.
 With tall trees surrounding us on both sides and not a single soul in sight, it was amazing to ride through this forest area.